GabrielBrufau/PI_pokemon/PI-Pokemon-main/api/README.md

 module.export = server;
 ```

--whit recent charges to babel, you well need to transpile you ES6
+- whit recent charges to babel, you well need to transpile you ES6
 before node can run it
 - so, we'll add our first script, `build`, in `package.json`
 ```diff